Tropical Storm Debby swirls over Atlantic, expected to again douse the Carolinas before moving north

 Several areas along North Carolina’s coastline are prone to flooding, such as Wilmington and the Outer Banks.
 Virginia could see impacts including strong winds, heavy rains and flooding.

-Debby’s center was more than 30 miles (50 kilometers southeast of Savannah on Tuesday night, according to a bulletin from the National Hurricane Center.
-It had maximum sustained winds of 40 mph (65 kph) and was heading east at 5 mph (8 kph).
+Debby’s center was about 90 miles (145) kilometers east of Savannah on Wednesday morning, according to a bulletin from the National Hurricane Center.
+It had maximum sustained winds of 45 mph (73 kph) and was heading east at 5 mph (8 kph).

 “Tropical cyclones always produce heavy rain, but normally as they’re moving, you know, it doesn’t accumulate that much in one place,” said Richard Pasch, of the hurricane center.
 “But when they move very slowly, that’s the worst situation.”